 You can get the full directions on how to can peaches here: How to Can Peaches in Juice!

+While you can use any large pot to can, I recommend getting an actual canning pot with rack.
 Get this water bath canning set– it includes everything you need to get started canning!
 The pot, the rack, and all the tools!

 Like peaches, pears are a great starter food to can in a water bath canner.

 You can can them in halves, slices, or even make them into pear sauce!

 Get the directions on how to can pears here: How to Can Pears without Sugar.